The Platinum Card® by American Express Review

 Hotel Status – You’ll get complimentary Gold status with both the Marriott Bonvoy and Hilton Honors programs.

 Earning Membership Rewards Points

-The American Express Platinum card offers two excellent bonus categories for earning Membership Rewards points.
+card_name offers two excellent bonus categories for earning Membership Rewards points.
 You can earn 5x points on all airfare booked directly with the airlines or through AMEX travel.
 You will also earn 5x points on all prepaid hotel stays booked through AMEX travel.
 If you book most of your travel this way, the points can really add up quickly.

-While other credit cards will let you earn 2x or 3x on a broader range of travel purchases, these categories can still be very lucrative.
+While other cards let you earn 2x or 3x on a broader range of travel purchases, these categories can still be very lucrative.
 If you travel a lot, you can easily earn significantly more points with this card.
 Plus, AMEX recently added trip delay and trip cancellation insurance as a benefit for this card.
 This can really save you a lot of money if your flight gets delayed or cancelled.

 In addition to the bonus categories, you will also earn 1x points on all other eligible purchases.

 Membership Rewards points are some of the best out there because they are so flexible to use.
 If you want to get the most value, the best way to redeem them is by transferring them to one of AMEX’s 19 travel partners.
 If you love to fly Delta, AMEX is their exclusive transfer partner so this is one way to quickly boost your SkyMiles account.

 In most cases, these points transfer immediately but others can take a day or two.
 You can see a full list of AMEX’s transfer partners and the time it takes to transfer your points here.
 When you transfer your points, you can take advantage of some really great redemption options.